From Servitude to Bondage

 By: Larry Walker, Jr.

-War has oft been used as an excuse for raising taxes, and tax hikes have sometimes led to war.
+War has oft been used as an excuse to raise taxes; and tax hikes have sometimes led to war.
 Prior to the imposition of the income tax, the federal government’s primary source of revenue was through tariff duties.
 Tariffs were taxes imposed on certain imported goods which were produced by cheap foreign labor.
 Protectionists demanded higher tariffs to protect Northern industries from cheaper imports.
 Southerners favored lower tariffs as a means of encouraging foreigners to import their cotton and other agricultural exports.
 Some historians say that it was the bad blood over tariffs, between the years of 1828 and 1861, which actually lead to the Civil War.

 The first income tax was levied in 1861 at a flat rate of 3%, but was quickly replaced with a progressive structure.
 The income tax was intended to be a temporary measure to help pay for the Civil War, but eventually became the primary source of federal funding.
 When the first full fledged progressive tax was imposed in 1913, it only applied to about 1% of the population.
 Today, roughly 60% of Americans are affected by income taxes, and every working person is subject to a Social Security tax of 6.2% levied on the first $106,800 of wages, and a Medicare tax of 1.45% on all wages.
 It's interesting to note that the top tax rate of 7% imposed in 1913 was less than the minimum rate of 7.65% imposed on most workers today (and let's not forget that employers get soaked with a matching amount).